olilarkin/awesome-musicdsp/README.md

 Oli Larkin

 ## Frameworks
 - [iPlug2](https://github.com/iPlug2) - iPlug (originally created by Cockos) is an awesome plug-in framework.
 I have been maintaining a fork of it since ~2011 called [WDL-OL](https://github.com/olilarkin/wdl-ol).
-In 2018 [Alex Harker](https://github.com/AlexHarker) and I made a big effort to update it, work is ongoing! iPlug's syntax is super simple, for example, creating a parameter or a control in the UI is only a single line of C++ code.
+In 2018 [Alex Harker](https://github.com/AlexHarker) and I made a big effort to update it and continue to work on it. iPlug's syntax is super simple, for example, creating a parameter or a control in the UI is only a single line of C++ code.
 - [JUCE](https://github.com/WeAreROLI/JUCE) - JUCE is an undeniably awesome C++ application/plug-in framework with audio roots.
 It boasts a vast amount of functionality for the development of music software, including support for almost all plug-in formats and platforms.
 JUCE is used widely in the music technology industry and it has excellent documentation, code standards, features and support.
 The JUCE team at Roli organise the [Audio Developer's Conference (ADC)](https://juce.com/adc) which is the most awesome conference around if you like audio programming.
 What's more all the videos from all the ADCs so far are available [on youtube](https://www.youtube.com/channel/UCaF6fKdDrSmPDmiZcl9KLnQ/videos).
 - [VSTGUI](https://github.com/steinbergmedia/vstgui) - VSTGUI is Steinberg's cross-platform UI toolkit for audio plug-ins.
 It is released under a BSD licence, and although it's not my weapon of choice, it's an impressive piece of work and many plug-in developers use it for their products.
 - [AudioKit](http://audiokit.io/) - Well, i'm going to break the rules and include AudioKit here which uses the Swift programming language, because if you want to make apps for Apple's devices this is a great option, although if you want to do low level stuff, you will still have to delve into C/C++.
 It's a DSP and UI toolkit for audio things, so going in this category.